 Assignment and time reporting may be integrated with Dynamics 365 in the future.
 Specific information is not yet available.

 Unlike Project Online, then new Microsoft Project Plan 1 is not based on SharePoint, but rather on O365 Groups and the Common Data Service (CDS).
-This provides users with a platform that can be extensively adapted to their individual requirements using Power Apps, Power BI and Flow.
+This provides users with a platform that can be extensively adapted to their individual requirements using Power Apps, Power BI and Power Automate.
 New entities such as risks, issues and other lists can be created and analyzed in connection with the new service’s projects and tasks.

 These following limits are sufficient for small to medium-sized projects and should not be a problem for simple use cases: